Skip to content

 Closing Thoughts

-Migrating away from Jib wasn’t about outgrowing the tool — it was about aligning our projects with existing internal tools and processes.
+This wasn’t about outgrowing Jib.
+It was about aligning with existing internal tools and processes.

-The reliance on pinned, outdated versions and custom integrations had become a hidden risk, one that made deployments unpredictable and maintenance more difficult.
+The pinned versions and custom integrations had become a hidden risk — unpredictable deployments, harder maintenance.

-By simplifying the process and adopting the same workflow used across our other projects, we reduced friction, eliminated unnecessary dependencies, and gained consistency across environments.
+Simplifying the process and adopting the same workflow as other projects reduced friction, eliminated dependencies, and brought consistency across environments.

 Share this post on: